tahbee03/swiftree/README.md

 ### Post and User Search
 Lost?
 Find your way back on track with the search page!
 There, you will be able to look for specific posts and/or users with keywords.
-You can even perform more detailed searches with regular expressions (regex) as they are supported by the search functionality.
 (Disclaimer: Search results do not appear as trees.)

 <p align="center">
   <img src="https://github.com/tahbee03/swiftree/assets/65676639/f4f2c492-99d7-4a6c-ac0d-bb33fd9454b2" alt="post-search"/>